decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 #### Other languages

-You can use another tool or language instead of TypeScript and compile it into JavaScript, as long as your compiled scripts are contained within a single JavaScript file named _scene.js_.
+You can use another tool or language instead of TypeScript and compile it into JavaScript, as long as your compiled scripts are contained within a single JavaScript file named _game.js_.
 All provided type declarations are made in TypeScript, and other languages and transpilers are not officially supported.

 ## Scenes

 The content you deploy to your LAND is called a **scene**.
 A scene is an interactive program that renders content, this could be a game, an interactive experience, an art gallery, whatever you want!

-Scenes are deployed virtual LAND in Decentraland.
+Scenes are deployed to virtual LAND in Decentraland.
 LAND is a scarce and non-fungible asset maintained in an Ethereum smart contract.
 Deploy to a single **parcel**, a 10 meter by 10 meter piece of LAND, or to an **estate**, comprised of multiple adjacent parcels.

 We are developing the web client that will allow users to explore Decentraland.
 All of the content you upload to your LAND will be rendered and viewable through this client.
 We have included a preview tool in the SDK so that you can preview, test, and interact with your content in the meantime.